oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/09-sqltune/sqltune.md

     * Overall there is almost a 3 % improvement from creating indexes.
     * This is based on the workload from the SQL Tuning Set.
 It does not tell anything about the effect on other workloads, like DMLs.

-€You may now *proceed to the next lab*.
+You may now *proceed to the next lab*.

 ## Learn More